Preschool Addition Worksheets

 5 Alternatives to Preschool Addition Worksheets

 - Addition Catch: Don’t we all love a game of catch?
 We’re sure your little ones love it too.
-Take a large ball, divide it into various sections, and write simple addition problems in each section.
-Your child needs to answer the problem that’s closest to their hand when they catch the ball.
-It’s only after they answer the problem that they can toss it back!
+Take a large beach ball and write simple addition problems in each section of the ball.
+Then toss the ball at your child.
+Ask them to solve the problem on the section facing them and say the correct answer aloud.
+They can toss the ball back to you when they answer correctly!
 This is an awesome alternative to preschool addition worksheets.

-- Flashcards: Make a few flashcards with a number printed/written on each flashcard.
-Ask your child to pick one, read it out loud, and find those many objects around the room or house.
-For example, if they pick number 3, they’d need to gather 3 of the same item.
-It could be apples, sheets of paper, crayons, etc. This activity could even work better than preschool addition worksheets!
+- Flashcards: Make a few flashcards with a different number printed/written on each flashcard.
+Ask your child to pick two cards, read them out loud, and find those many objects around the room or house.
+For example, if they pick the numbers 3 and 2, ask them to find 3 green apples and 2 green apples.
+Now ask them to count the apples to find the total number of apples.

 Frequently Asked Questions on Preschool Addition Worksheets

 Preschool addition worksheets are the worksheets that help kids to learn and understand the concept of addition in an easy way by practicing and solving the complex problems.
 When children practice these preschool addition worksheets, they learn how to count, add and find a solution to the problem.

 What are the different types of Preschool Addition Worksheets?